vherolf/mqtt-tui/README.md

 ## basic-mqtt-console-tui.py

 A very basic example to show how subscribe and publish could work.
+Without all the clutter.

 ## buttonizer.py

-I try to make a graphical frontend for tasmota devices.
+I try to make a graphical frontend for tasmota devices. (not working yet)

 # Special thanks to